cardillan/mindcode/ROADMAP.markdown

   * All sensed properties (already done - the entire `sensor` instruction is deemed volatile)
   * New compiler directive will allow to declare memory model for a memory block, linked block or built-in variable (`#declare variable [volatile | aliased | restriced]`).
-* Multiple-passes optimization.
-  * At this point, there might already be benefits from additional passes.
-  * Some optimizers will only be run once after all passes (e.g. jump threading)
-  * Some optimizers need to be run multiple times (e.g. single step jump elimination), this is not well handled in current implementation
-* Update ConditionalJumpsNormalizer to fully evaluate literal-based conditions.
-Data Flow optimizer can replace variables in conditional jumps with literals, allowing ConditionalJumpsNormalizer to process them.
-* Loop unrolling - already possible and promising big returns.
 * More expression optimizations:
   * replace addition/subtraction of 0 by assignment,
   * replace multiplication/division by 1 by assignment,